Alert 1 of 2

 sticky note and calculator

-Well we are 3/4 of the way through our 12 steps to financial wellness.
+We are 3/4 of the way through our 12 steps to financial wellness.
 I hope you have been practicing steps 1-8 and are reaping the benefits.
-If you are just now tuning in, go back and start at Step 1 to get the full benefits.
+If you are just now tuning in, go back and start at Step 1 to get the full benefits of this program.
 This month we are going to talk about credit and the importance of it.
 Having good credit or bad credit can really make or break your financial future.
 The good news is you can always work to make it better, so let’s get started!

 Your credit score is a crucial part of your financial health.
 The three little numbers measure the capacity of your credit, the proficiency of your money management and your fiscal responsibility.
 An excellent credit score can open the door to large loans with better interest rates, as well as employment opportunities and more.
 On the flip side, a poor credit score can be a strong impediment toward building wealth, funding large purchases and finding gainful employment.
 I know that one of the reports that are run when applying for employment at ATFCU is a credit check.
-Being a financial institution, we cannot hire someone with bad credit.
+A financial institution, cannot take the risk of hiring someone with miserable credit.

 Let’s explore the best ways to build and maintain an excellent credit score.